Showing posts with label dam. Show all posts

 2022 Jan 15, First Day Hike on Multi-Purpose Trail Wheeler Dam

-Today a group of hikers meets at JWSP Cabin Office (24921 Alabama Hwy 101) for a little over the 2-mile hike.
-We followed in our cars to the hiking spot "The Multi-purpose Hiking Trail" with park rangers Sam and David.
-The trail is between Wheeler Dam and Fishmans Resort camping and lodge.
+Today, a group of hikers met at the JWSP Cabin Office (24921 Alabama Hwy 101) for a little over a 2-mile hike.
+We followed in our cars to the hiking spot, "The Multi-purpose Hiking Trail," accompanied by park rangers Sam and David.
+The trail is located between Wheeler Dam and Fishman's Resort, which offers camping and a lodge.
 It is a scenic loop that runs along the Tennessee River and Big Nance Creek.

 Bathhouse

-We saw several historic ruins of the 1930s a bathhouse/restrooms.
+We saw several historic ruins of the 1930s, including a bathhouse/restrooms.
 We saw a couple of overgrown Chimneys and Picnic Tables, once used by the people living here during the building of TVA's Wheeler Dam.
 We also saw a collapsed viewing area that overlooks the Tennessee River.
-The rangers said they hoped to get a grant to restore the viewing area.
+The rangers hoped to secure a grant to restore the viewing area.
 We stopped about midway for a group picture.
-(The ranger David took our picture with his cell phone and said he would email everyone a copy, I have not received mine yet)
+(The ranger David took our picture with his cell phone and said he would email everyone a copy; I have not received mine yet.)

 Open Pit

-Mushrooms on log
+Mushrooms on a log

 Group of hikers

-A copy of the group was sent to everyone from Sam and David.
-We had three dogs, 10 people plus two park rangers.
+A copy of the group from Sam and David was sent to everyone.
+We had three dogs, 10 people, plus two park rangers.
 (One not showing took the picture)

 Friday, August 14, 2020